집합론

 First, \((x,w)\in (R_3\circ R_2)\circ R_1\) is equivalent to the existence of some $y$ such that $(x,y)\in R_1$ and $(y,w)\in R_3\circ R_2$.
 But the latter condition is again equivalent to the existence of some $z$ such that $(y,z)\in R_2$ and $(z,w)\in R_3$, so this condition is equivalent to $(x,z)\in R_2\circ R_1$ and $(z,w)\in R_3$.
 Therefore this is equivalent to $(x,w)\in R_3\circ(R_2\circ R_1)$.

-The remaining propositions deal with how the image of a set changes under the inverse and composition of binary relations defined above.
+The remaining propositions describe how the image of a set behaves under the inverse and composition of binary relations defined above.

 Proposition 6 Let \(R_1\), \(R_2\) be binary relations and let \(A\) be a set.
 Then